 Her family is currently owned by two crazy cats and two sweet ferrets.
 She is also especially fond of both vintage music and vintage-style dancing.

 Dr. Shapero is originally from Buffalo, NY, which had been home through undergraduate school and a Master’s program at the University at Buffalo.
 He developed his interest in veterinary medicine through his general love of biology and its medical applications, with the help of his pets, of course.
 He completed veterinary school at Michigan State University in 2014 and then worked in a rural mixed-animal practice in Northeast Michigan.

 Dr. Shapero was then glad to make the move to Idaho, his wife’s home state, and to join the Intermountain team.
-He particularly enjoys cases in ophthalmology and is looking forward to furthering his interest in oncology.
+He particularly enjoys cases in ACL/knee injuries and is looking forward to furthering his interest in oncology.